Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Nodal lines with PT -symmetry

 Mathematically, the $\ztwo$-valued stable limit of the monopole charge corresponds to the \emph{second Stiefel-Whitney class}~\cite{Nakahara:2003} of the real vector bundle spanned by the occupied bands on the $\mathcal{S}^2$~\cite{Ahn:2018}.
 It expresses whether the vector bundle can be consistently lifted into a \emph{spinor} bundle.
 Furthermore, a fragile $\intg$-valued monopole charge(s) arises in few-band models, which corresponds to the \emph{Euler class} of the vector bundle spanned by the two occupied (or the two unoccupied) bands~\cite{Ahn:2018}.
 With these identifications, Ref.~\cite{Ahn:2018} related the monopole charge of a NL-ring to its \emph{linking}~\cite{Gauss:1833} with NLs formed inside \emph{other} band gaps.
-More precisely, it was found that the $\ztwo$ monopole charge of a NL-ring corresponds to the parity of the number of NLs formed between the \emph{two highest occupied} bands (or equivalently, of NLs formed between the \emph{two lowest unocuppied} bands) that are linked with the NL-ring.
-For further discussion of these methods, and how they are related to the fragile-topology of twisted bilayer graphene near the magic angle, we refer the readers to Refs.~\cite{Ahn:2018,Ahn:2018b}.
+More precisely, it was found that the \TB{stable} $\ztwo$ monopole charge of a NL-ring corresponds to the parity of the \TB{linking number of the ring with NLs} formed between the \emph{two highest occupied} bands (or equivalently, with NLs formed between the \emph{two lowest unoccuppied} bands).
+For further discussion of these methods, and how they are related to the fragile-topology of twisted bilayer graphene near the magic angle, we refer the readers to \TB{the very pioneering work of} Refs.~\cite{Ahn:2018,Ahn:2018b}.

-\subsection{Non-abelian topology in multi-band models}
+\subsection{Non-Abelian topology in multi-band models}

 ~ To handle statements about multiple NLs formed inside \emph{various} band gaps, it is necessary to generalize the ``conventional'' classification methods outlined in Sec.~\ref{eqn:topo-classes}.
 More specifically, if we want to preserve the information about NLs formed between all possible pairs of consecutive bands, we need to modify the spectral projection of $H(\bs{k})$ in a way that preserves the spectral gap between \emph{each} pair of bands.
 Such a generalized topological description was very recently developed by Ref.~\cite{Wu:2018b}, and here we summarize some of its key ingredients.
-A more practical summary is listed by rules (1--4) below.
+A more practical summary is listed by rules (1--4) below, \TB{which we properly justify in the next Sec.~\ref{sec:non-Abelian-NLs}.}

 In the presence of $n+\ell\equiv N$ bands, we \emph{spectrally normalize} Hamiltonians $H(\bs{k})$ as

 \emph{i.e.}~we set the energy of the $j^\textrm{th}$ band to $\eps_j = j - n - \tfrac{1}{2}$, where $n$ is the number of occupied bands.
 The script font epmhasizes that $\mathscr{H}(\bs{k})$ is obtained by different spectral projection than $\mcH(\bs{k})$ in Eq.~(\ref{eqn:projected-Ham}).
 We call the gap between bands with energies $j - n \pm \tfrac{1}{2} \equiv G\pm\tfrac{1}{2}$ as \emph{the $G^\textrm{th}$ band gap}~\cite{Chen:2018}.
 If the original Hamiltonian in Eq.~(\ref{eqn:spect-decom-no-k}) has $\eps_j = \eps_{j+1}$ for some $j$, the spectral normalization in Eq.~(\ref{eqn:H-mulit-project}) is unattainable.
 We say that the band gap $j - n \equiv G$ is \emph{closed}, and we call the manifold $\textrm{L}_G \subset \textrm{BZ}$ where such a condition occurs as \emph{nodal line in $G^\textrm{th}$ band gap} (or more briefly as \emph{nodal line $G$}).
 In this notation, NLs formed among the occupied (unoccupied) bands are characterized by $G < 0$ (by $G > 0$), while we have $G=0$ for NLs formed between the HO and LU bands.